Saket045/Typing-Test/README.md

 # Typing-Test
-Using only raw CSS and pure JavaScript
+Made using only raw CSS and pure JavaScript.
+It is a typing game .
+Rules can be seen by clicking on "rules" button.